RockRapids/XYZ/README.md

 ## Contributing

-This project is designed to be built and maintained by volunteers from the Rock Rapids community.
-If you're a resident of Rock Rapids or the surrounding area and would like to contribute, please:
+This project is designed to be built and maintained by volunteers from Lyon County and/or the Rock Rapids community.
+If you're a resident of Rock Rapids, or Lyon County, or maybe the surrounding area and would like to contribute, please:

 1. Review our [Contributing Guidelines](CONTRIBUTING.md)
 2. Familiarize yourself with our [Code of Conduct](CODE_OF_CONDUCT.md)